With U.S. midterms ahead, Musk's Twitter takeover raises fear of misinformation wave

 But Musk has voiced skepticism about the site's permanent bans of figures such as former President Donald Trump, who lost his account – and its nearly 90 million followers – shortly after the Jan.
 6, 2021, attack on the U.S. Capitol by a mob of his supporters.
 Trump had used his account to assert falsely that the 2020 election was stolen from him.

-Musk has also indicated he will ease the site's moderation policies, and his plans to make major cuts to staff could also hamstring the site's ability to police its content, which it has struggled at times to do in the past.
+Musk has also criticized the site's moderation policies in the past, and his plans to make major cuts to staff could hamstring the site's ability to police its content, which it has struggled at times to do in the past.

 "The bird is freed," he wrote on Twitter after completing the acquisition on Thursday.